-- Open access to scientific publications: allows research results to be freely accessible to anyone, without payment or subscription restrictions. - Open research data: It consists of making the data generated by scientific research findable, accessible, interoperable and reusable (FAIR). - Open educational resources: that allows them to be used by educators and students, without the need to pay royalties or license fees - Open Repositories: infrastructures allowing unhindered economic, technological or legal access to research publications and data. - Open source: refers to the use of free software and open source tools for research development. - Open Science Assessment: seeking transparent research evaluation that enhances collaboration and multi-disciplinarity. - Citizen science
+- Open access to scientific publications: research results may be freely accessible to anyone, without payment or subscription restrictions. - Open research data: It consists of making the data generated by scientific research findable, accessible, interoperable and reusable (FAIR). - Open educational resources: to be used by educators and students, without the need to pay royalties or license fees - Open Repositories: infrastructures allowing unhindered economic, technological or legal access to research publications and data. - Open source: refers to the use of free software and open-source tools for research development. - Open Science Assessment: seeking transparent research evaluation that enhances collaboration and multi-disciplinarity. - Citizen science